Understanding Your Comprehensive Metabolic Panel (CMP)

 Albumin

 Albumin is the most abundant protein in the blood.
-It is made by the liver and serves several important functions: it helps keep fluid within the blood vessels (rather than leaking into tissues), and it carries hormones, vitamins, and medications through the bloodstream.
+It is produced by the liver and serves several important functions: it helps maintain fluid within blood vessels (rather than leaking into tissues) and carries hormones, vitamins, and medications through the bloodstream.

 Causes of low albumin (hypoalbuminemia):

-• Severe liver disease, including cirrhosis — the liver loses its ability to make albumin
+• Severe liver disease, including cirrhosis, in which the liver loses its ability to make albumin

 • Kidney disease, particularly nephrotic syndrome, is characterized by the loss of albumin in the urine